 Include a quote or paragraph from someone senior within your school or organisation about why they're supporting See Me and Time to Talk Day, and why challenging stigma is important to the organisation.

 Information about See Me

 Include a short description of See Me and its aims, and how people can find out more and get involved themselves.
-You can find out more at: www.seemescotland.org/about-see-me social media and blogs
+You can find out more on the See Me website.

 Signpost to relevant support